 Margaret Mitchell’s romantic novel about the American Civil War and Reconstruction, Gone With The Wind, was published in 1936 and won the Pulitzer Prize in 1937.
-Had it been published in 2011, it might have been called Gone With The Whim.
+Had it been published in the Twenty-First Century, it might have been called Gone With The Whim.

 Nowadays, many people live whim tossed lives.
 They choose to go whichever way their whim is blowing.